project-a/mondrian-server/readme.md

 The following configuration parameters can be set:

 - `baseUrl`: Public base url of the Tomcat where mondrian-server.war is installed
-- `dataSourceName`: Name for the datasource (optional, default is "Cubes")
-- `catalogName`: Name for the catalog (optional, default is "dwh")

 - `databaseUrl`: JDBC connection string for the database connection to be used
 - `databaseUser`: Database user name (optional, can be part of the URL)